Patient education: Testicular cancer (Beyond the Basics)

 Short-term side effects — Men who undergo chemotherapy can have side effects such as fatigue, hair loss, and nausea or vomiting.
 Nausea can be prevented or treated with oral or intravenous medications, and hair regrows after treatment is completed.
 Low blood cell counts can occur in the first few weeks of chemotherapy, which can increase the risk of infection.
 This generally does not require that the dose or schedule of treatment be changed.

 Long-term complications — Chemotherapy can cause serious problems in a number of organ systems within the body, especially when given in combination and if multiple cycles of chemotherapy are required.
-The type and severity of these problems depends upon the type and dose of chemotherapy.
+The type and severity of these problems depend upon the type and dose of chemotherapy.
+These problems may be long-term and may be a problem for people who have been cured of their testicular cancer.
 A few of the most common include:

 Another serious long-term risk of testicular cancer treatment is the development of a second cancer.
 This is not a metastasis of the testicular cancer but is a new cancer that develops in the blood or blood forming organs (leukemia), lung, colon, pancreas, bladder, stomach, or other organ system.

-Retroperitoneal lymph node dissection — The most common side effect of RPLND is decreased or absent semen with ejaculation.
-Advances in surgical techniques with nerve-sparing retroperitoneal lymph node dissection have reduced the incidence of this problem.
+Retroperitoneal lymph node dissection — The most common side effect of retroperitoneal lymph node dissection (RPLND) is decreased or absent semen with ejaculation.
+Advances in surgical techniques with nerve-sparing RPLND have reduced the incidence of this problem.
 For those men who do have decreased or absent ejaculatory volume, infertility treatments are available.

 Radiation therapy side effects — During radiation therapy, fatigue is common but usually not debilitating.
 Gastrointestinal effects, including nausea, vomiting, increased stool frequency, and rapid gastric emptying, have been described but are not typical.
 Anti-nausea medications may be used for control of nausea and vomiting.
 Suppression of the bone marrow can occur (potentially causing anemia) but is usually mild.
 Mild tanning of the treated skin occurs in the weeks after radiation.